Co-evolution of dust grains and protoplanetary disks: Results

 \subsubsection{Comparison of density structures}

 Figure \ref{2D_density_all_models_end} shows the density map of all models.
 Although the disk size is different among the simulation, the density structure of inner $\sim 20$ AU region of panels a (ModelA100Q25), b (ModelA100Q35), c (ModelA5Q25), and f (ModelZeta18) are very similar.
-In these simulations, the density structures are consistent with the analytical solution.
+In these simulations, the inner density structures are consistent with the analytical solutions.
+The spiral patterns in the outer regions of the disks are created by gravitational instability.
+We confirm that Toomre's $Q$ parameter in these regions are $Q \sim 1$ in the outer regions of these disks.

 On the other hand, figure \ref{2D_density_all_models_end} d (ModelA5Q35) shows the formation of a very small disk of $\lesssim 10 {\rm AU}$ and bubble-like structures around it.
 This bubble-like structure is created by magnetic interchange instability \citep{2012ApJ...757...77K}.
 The large amounts of small dust grains make ambipolar diffusion (and Ohmic diffusion) ineffective in the high-density region and leads to the development of interchange instability as a redistribution mechanism of magnetic flux.